k28321251/tdd-smartfill/README.md

 ## Step 4
 1) At point, generalize flasks, containers and filler, so that you could use different shapes.
-2) Should be able to define them with appropriate geometric values (say, length, breadth & height for a rectangular flask; length of a side & height for a pentagonal or hexagonal flask).
+2) Should be able to define them with appropriate geometric values (say, length, breadth and height for a rectangular flask; length of a side & height for a pentagonal or hexagonal flask).

 ## Step 5
 1) Refactor the “fillContainer” method to “smartFill”
-2) Should be able to accept a collection of flasks (any shape & size), at least 1 flask.
+2) Should be able to accept a collection of flasks (any shape and size), at least 1 flask.
 3) No two flasks should be of same volume.
 4) The sum of volume of all flasks should not be more than 2/3 of the container.
 5) Try to keep the wastage of liquid and the usage of flasks to be minimal.

+### Happy Coding!!!